graphprotocol/graph-improvement-proposals/gips/0048-graphql-validations.md

 4. Run GraphQL validations as part of the Studio GraphiQL editor, to make sure users are aware of this change ahead of time (https://github.com/edgeandnode/graphiql-playground/pull/17).
 5. Announce GraphQL validations is coming, and provide enough time for consumers to adjust.

-Due to the nature of this change, only end-users and not Subgraph developers are effected.
-We are not able to find all effected users, but we can give users enough time to adjust and fix their invalid GraphQL operations.
+This change will affect developers querying Subgraphs, not developers solely deploying and publishing subgraphs.
+We are not able to definitively identify all affected users, but we can give users enough time and utilities to adjust and fix their invalid GraphQL operations.

 # Dependencies